Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Fraser performs Wednesday

-Keyboards/singer David Fraser along with sometimes surprise guests performs covers and original songs at the Maui Coffee Attic Wednesday, Aug.
-24, at 8:30 a.m.
+Keyboards/singer David Fraser with sometimes surprise guests performs covers and original songs at the Maui Coffee Attic Wednesday, Aug.
+31, at 8:30 a.m.
 The show is free.
 For more information, go to mauicoffeeattic.com or call John, 808-250-9555.

 Almost, Maine opens in September

 Tickets are on sale for Maui Academy of Performing Arts’ presentation of the play, “Almost, Maine,” by John Cariani.
-Cariani’s play comprise short plays that explore love and loss in a mythical, remote town called “Almost.”
-Cariani is an American actor and playwright, best know as the forensic expert Julian Beck in Law & Order.
+Cariani’s play comprise of short plays that explore love and loss in a mythical, remote town called “Almost.”
+Cariani is an American actor and playwright, best known as the forensic expert Julian Beck in Law & Order.
 The show is directed by MAPA artistic director David C. Johnston.
-Performances are on September 2, 3, 4, 8, 9, 11, 15, 16, 17, 18 , Friday and Saturday at 7:30pm, and Sunday 3 p.m.
-For more information including tickets, go go mauiacademy.org/shows.
+Performances are on Sept.
+2, 3, 4, 8, 9, 11, 15, 16, 17, 18 , Friday and Saturday at 7:30pm, and Sunday 3 p.m.
+For more information including tickets, go mauiacademy.org/shows.

 Maui OnStage classes

 Maui OnStage is offering theatrical performance classes in separate groups for youths and adults.
-For more information, go to mauionstage.com or call 808-633-5165.
+Registration for Fall Session 2 opens on Sept.
+1. For more information, go to mauionstage.com or call 808-633-5165.

 KĪHEI